wulfsch/labs_intro/README.md

 ## Instructors

 The lab sessions to the course Introduction to Data Science by [Simon Munzert](https://simonmunzert.github.io/) at the [Hertie School, Berlin](https://www.hertie-school.org/en/), are taught by [Killian Conyngham](https://github.com/Killian-Conyngham) and [Carol Sobral](https://github.com/cbsobral).

+## Office hours
+If you have a specific problem you just can't seem to resolve or are feeling behind then feel free to stop by the office hours of your respective TA.
+You can book a slot for Carol's Office hours [here.](https://calendar.app.google/AKJqj7PtEkA1zbCNA) You can book a slot for Killian's Office hours [here.](https://calendar.app.google/jL1adZtNHLKJQiq19)

 ## Acknowledgements